 A baby’s first journey can be nerve-racking for any parent.
 With the right safety equipment, however, this experience need not be stressful.

-- Many Type A car seats come with a carrying handle for transporting sleeping babies to and from the vehicle.
+- All Type A car seats come with a carrying handle for transporting sleeping babies to and from the vehicle.
 To get full use from this feature, consider opting for a lightweight baby seat.

 - Type A car seats are often compatible with a variety of pushchair chassis.
 By pairing your baby seat with your pram, you can cut down on the amount of equipment you need to take on every trip.